 The answer can vary across industries and business models.
 But even your local mom and pop’s shop know that their loyal patrons bring in 80% of the business.

 Do this right now: crunch your CRM numbers to get your Customer Lifetime Value.
 Now consider it alongside the cost of winning them back (i.e., a promo, discount, event, or freemium).
 You’ll find that fighting for re-engagement is always worth it.
-In fact, it’s even more expensive to acquire new customers (five times as much!) than to reactivate old business.
-(Think about all the ad and marketing cost it takes to generate new sign ups!)
+In fact, it’s even more expensive to acquire new customers (five times as much!) than to reactivate old businesses.
+(Think about all the ad and marketing costs it takes to generate new sign-ups!)

 The upside goes beyond numbers, too.
 Your long-time customers don’t only keep the cash flowing.
 They also help your business through word of mouth and by offering valuable feedback.